khchen/winim/readme.md

 Without git:

-    1. Download and unzip this moudle (by click "Clone or download" button).
+    1. Download and unzip this moudle (by click "Code" button).
     2. Start a console, change current dir to the folder which include "winim.nimble" file.
        (for example: C:\winim-master\winim-master>)
     3. Run "nimble install"